-COVER LETTERS
+GETTING NOTICED COVER LETTERS

-Most, though not all, employers require applicants to submit cover letters with their job applications.
+Most employers require applicants to submit cover letters with their job applications.
 Your cover letter is an extension of your resume and reflects your knowledge of a specific employer's needs.
-It should demonstrate that you are able to communicate clearly and concisely, that you are sincerely interested in this particular job, and that you're well-suited for the job.
+It should demonstrate that you are able to communicate clearly and concisely, that you are sincerely interested in this particular role, and that you're well-suited for the job.
 Employers look for enthusiasm for the industry, company, and position.
-Because employers' needs are different, you should write a unique cover letter carefully tailored to each individual employer.

-Read every job description carefully and make sure that you address in your cover letter the primary skills required for each role.
-As much as possible without writing in a stilted manner, incorporate the exact words used in the description so that your letter will pass automated scanning and keyword search systems.
+Read each job description carefully and ensure that you address in your cover letter the primary skills required for each role.
+Without writing in a stilted manner, incorporate the exact words used in the description so that your letter will pass automated scanning and keyword search systems.